2023 Best Value Electrical & Power Installation Undergraduate Certificate Schools in Minnesota

 Best Minnesota Schools for Affordable Quality for an Award Taking 1 to 4 Years in Electrical & Power Installation

-Our 2023 rankings named Minnesota State Community and Technical College the best value school in Minnesota for electrical & power transmission installers students working on their undergraduate certificate.
-M State is a medium-sized public school located in the remote town of Fergus Falls.
+Our analysis found Minnesota State Community and Technical College to be the best value school for electrical & power transmission installers students who want to pursue a undergraduate certificate in Minnesota.
+M State is a medium-sized public school located in the town of Fergus Falls.

 Full Electrical & Power Transmission Installers at Dakota County Technical College Report

-In-state tuition fees for undergraduate students at St Cloud Technical and Community College are $6,075 per year.
+The average tuition and fees for an in-state undergraduate at St Cloud Technical and Community College are $6,075 a year.
 Electrical Transmission Installation majors at St Cloud Technical and Community College take out an average of $10,359 in student loans while working on their Undergraduate Certificate.

 Ridgewater College undergraduate students pay an average of $6,114 in in-state tuition and fees each year.
 Electrical Transmission Installation majors at Ridgewater College take out an average of $10,469 in student loans while working on their Undergraduate Certificate.